Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 ## Summary

-Here's a recap of all required steps you need to take in order to download a video from YouTube:
+Here's a recap of all the steps you need to take in order to download a video from YouTube:

-1. Get video's ID (e.g. `e_S9VvJM1PI`).
+1. Get the video ID (e.g. `e_S9VvJM1PI`)
-2. Download video's embed page (e.g. <https://www.youtube.com/embed/e_S9VvJM1PI>).
+2. Download the video's embed page (e.g. <https://www.youtube.com/embed/e_S9VvJM1PI>)
-3. Extract player source URL (e.g. <https://www.youtube.com/yts/jsbin/player-vflYXLM5n/en_US/base.js>).
+3. Extract the URL of the player's source code (e.g. <https://www.youtube.com/yts/jsbin/player-vflYXLM5n/en_US/base.js>)
-4. Get the value of `sts` (e.g. `17488`).
+4. Get the `sts` value (e.g. `17488`)
-5. Download and parse player source code.
+5. Download and parse the player's source code
-6. Request video metadata (e.g. <https://www.youtube.com/get_video_info?video_id=e_S9VvJM1PI&sts=17488&hl=en>).
-Try with `el=detailpage` if it fails.
+6. Request the video metadata (e.g. <https://www.youtube.com/get_video_info?video_id=e_S9VvJM1PI&sts=17488&hl=en>); try with `el=detailpage` if it fails
-7. Parse the URL-encoded metadata and extract information about streams.
+7. Parse the URL-encoded metadata and extract information about streams
-8. If they have signatures, use the player source to decipher them and update the URLs.
+8. If they have signatures, use the player's source to decipher them and update the URLs
-9. If there's a reference to DASH manifest, extract the URL and decipher it if necessary as well.
+9. If there's a reference to a DASH manifest, extract the URL and decipher it if necessary as well
-10. Download the DASH manifest and extract additional streams.
+10. Download the DASH manifest and extract additional streams
-11. Use `itag` to classify streams by their properties.
+11. Use `itag` to classify streams by their properties
-12. Choose a stream and download it in segments.
+12. Choose a stream and download it in segments

 If you have any issues, you can always refer to the source code of [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) or ask me questions in the comments.